 Ruggedness?
 I’m not sure what that means as it relates to pixels on glossy screens that are prone to breaking.
 Lack of concern for comfort and ease?
 So a lack of concern for readability and user experience.
 A reaction to what?
 Sense and sensibility.
 Frivolity of today’s design?
 The industry has become increasingly friendly to accessibility.

 If brutalism is a ‘reaction’ to something then it isn’t design.
 It’s art and that is the crux of the problem.
 Art is fine, it answers to no one but by definition serves no functional purpose.
 Design is a process, plan or intention to solve a problem.
 Literally the opposite to art or reaction.
-We design for users to create better and more meaningful experiences that enhance technology.
-User experience designers are tasked with making accessible in order to helps users achieve their goals.
-The objective should never be a reaction to something else.
+We design for users to create better and more meaningful experiences that enhance technology by making it more accessible and helping them achieve their goals.
+In design, a reaction to something should never be the objective.
 There is only a user, a problem, and a solution.